core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Any, all or none of the below can apply to an application.
 Which are relevant depends on its protection objectives.

+Security policies are set by configuration of the RD, or by choice of the implementation.
+Lookup clients (and, where relevant, endpoints) can only trust an RD to uphold them if it is authenticated, and authorized to serve as an RD according to the application's requirements.

 ## Endpoint name {#secure-ep}

 Whenever an RD needs to provide trustworthy results to clients doing endpoint lookup,